If you are worried about the amount of milk that your baby is receiving, you can read:

 - The baby seems to have an unusually large or small tongue.

 Fixing the Tongue Problems

-- Wait for the baby to drop his/her tongue before latching on.
+- Wait for the baby to drop their tongue before latching on.
 Keep the baby’s head in position while feeding.

-- Make sure that the baby opens his/her mouth wide before latching on.
+- Ensure the baby opens their mouth wide before latching on.

-- Get the baby ready for the breast, just before feeding.
+- Get the baby ready for the breast just before feeding.
 Place your clean finger on the middle of your baby’s tongue with the soft part of your finger on the tongue.
 Apply gentle pressure and allow your baby to suck.
-Use your other hand to put gentle pressure on baby’s jaw.
-Do this for about a minute before putting your baby to the breast.
+Use your other hand to put gentle pressure on the baby’s jaw.
+Do this for about a minute before putting your baby on the breast.

 - Lying down while breastfeeding can often provide extra support for a baby with tongue problems.

-- Some mothers find that the straddle, or any upright breastfeeding hold, can help a baby latch on because gravity is pulling the tongue down.
-This is useful if the baby keeps pushing his/her tongue up towards the palate.
+- Some mothers find that the straddle, or any upright breastfeeding hold, can help a baby latch on because gravity pulls the tongue down.
+This is useful if the baby keeps pushing their tongue up towards the palate.

-- If the baby is struggling with nipple confusion, it can help to use a teat that has an extended length to it; this will help transition the baby to the breast.
+- If the baby struggles with nipple confusion, it can help to use a teat that has an extended length to it; this will help transition the baby to the breast.